 Lack of Communication

-Poor communication can hinder the problem-solving process, especially in team settings.
-Ensure that everyone is on the same page and that ideas are clearly communicated.
+Poor communication can hinder the problem-solving process, especially in team settings. make sure everyone is on the same page and that ideas are clearly communicated.

 Resistance to Change